MinxZ/dleader_agent/docs/mcp_integration.md

-# MCP (Model Context Protocol) Integration in Biomni
+# MCP (Model Context Protocol) Integration in dleader_agent

-Biomni provides comprehensive support for the Model Context Protocol (MCP), allowing you to both integrate external MCP servers and expose Biomni tools as MCP servers.
+dleader_agent provides comprehensive support for the Model Context Protocol (MCP), allowing you to both integrate external MCP servers and expose dleader_agent tools as MCP servers.
 This enables seamless interoperability with a wide ecosystem of AI tools and services.

 ## Overview

-MCP (Model Context Protocol) is a standard protocol for AI applications to communicate with external tools and services.
-Biomni supports two main MCP integration patterns:
+MCP (Model Context Protocol) is a standard protocol for AI applications to communicate with external tools and services. dleader_agent supports two main MCP integration patterns:

-1. **Adding External MCP Servers**: Import tools from external MCP servers into Biomni
+1. **Adding External MCP Servers**: Import tools from external MCP servers into dleader_agent
-2. **Exposing Biomni as MCP Server**: Make Biomni tools available to other MCP clients
+2. **Exposing dleader_agent as MCP Server**: Make dleader_agent tools available to other MCP clients

-## Adding External MCP Servers to Biomni
+## Adding External MCP Servers to dleader_agent

 ### Configuration File Format